jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 ## Listening for connections

-To have have someone connecting to our server, we have to be listening for new connections and accept them as they arrive.
-This is where the `ranch`[^ranch] library comes handy.
+To have have someone connecting to our server, we have to be listening for and accepting them as they arrive.
+This is where the Ranch[^ranch] library comes handy.

 Create **lib/network/server.ex**: